barumau/pandunia/polski/polski-pandunia.md

 but - sapate
 butelka - botel
 Bułgaria - Bolgaria
-bułka gotowana na parze - mante
+bułka gotowana na parze - mantu
 być - si
 być mistrzem (być ekspertem) - mesta
 być o; dyskutować o - tema